 Since the first of this class of immunotherapy drugs was approved in 2011, checkpoint inhibitors have shown significant promise in providing long-term survival for up to 30 percent of patients with advanced melanoma; head and neck, lung, kidney, and bladder cancers; and Hodgkin’s lymphoma in clinical trials.
 However, some nonimmunogenic cancer types don’t appear to respond to these drugs—notably pancreatic cancer, a disease whose five-year survival rate has hovered around 5 percent for decades despite concentrated research efforts.

-Looking for a way to make these non-immunogenic tumors immunoresponsive, medical oncologists Elizabeth Jaffee and Lei Zheng, along with pancreatic surgeon Christopher Wolfgang and colleagues, performed a clinical trial between 2008 and 2012 involving 39 pancreatic cancer patients.
+Looking for a way to make these non-immunogenic tumors immunoresponsive, medical oncologists Elizabeth Jaffee and Lei Zheng, performed a clinical trial between 2008 and 2012 involving 39 pancreatic cancer patients.

 Two weeks before these clinical-trial patients had surgery to resect their tumors through the Whipple procedure, they all received a dose of pancreatic GVAX—a cancer vaccine specific to malignant pancreatic tumors that was developed by Jaffee and her colleagues.
 Some of these patients also received either a single intravenous dose or multiple oral doses of cyclophosphamide, an immunosuppressive drug meant to deplete patients’ supply of regulatory T-cells (Tregs), immune cells that dampen the body’s native anticancer immune response.

 After these patients’ tumors were removed, the researchers examined each one’s microenvironment to see how GVAX and cyclophosphamide might have changed it compared with tumors from other patients who didn’t receive these treatments.
-Wolfgang, Zheng, and their colleagues made a surprising discovery: In 33 of the 39 GVAX-treated patients, regardless of cyclophosphamide treatment, they found intratumoral tertiary lymphoid aggregates—essentially regulatory structures of adaptive immunity.
+Zheng and his colleagues made a surprising discovery: In 33 of the 39 GVAX-treated patients, regardless of cyclophosphamide treatment, they found intratumoral tertiary lymphoid aggregates—essentially regulatory structures of adaptive immunity.
 Rather than being random groupings of lymphocytes, these clusters were organized into actively proliferating T- and B-cell zones.